hyperbx/Unleashed-Mod-Manager/README.md

 <p align="center">A tool designed to make it easier to use and manage mods for Sonic Unleashed on the Xbox 360 and PlayStation 3.</p>

 # Notice
-This software is no longer in active development - there may be maintenance for fixing critical bugs, but new features will not be implemented.
+This software is now deprecated.
+Please use Hedge Mod Manager with [Unleashed Recompiled](https://github.com/hedge-dev/UnleashedRecomp) for playing Sonic Unleashed mods.